-- o Taking a whole school approach to safeguarding and child protection - Providing training to staff - Providing a clear set of values and standards, underpinned by the school's behaviour policy and pastoral support system, and by a planned programme of evidence based content delivered through the curriculum. - Engaging with specialist support and interventions. - Using a clear reporting system for staff and pupils, that is well promoted, easily understood and accessible - Recognising that it may be taking place, even if not reported - Publicising the school's zero-tolerance approach to abuse - Online safety, including mobile phone usage during school hours
+- o Taking a whole Setting approach to safeguarding and child protection - Providing training to staff - Providing a clear set of values and standards, underpinned by our behaviour policy and pastoral support system, and by a planned programme of evidence based content delivered through the curriculum. - Engaging with specialist support and interventions. - Using a clear reporting system for staff and pupils, that is well promoted, easily understood and accessible - o Recognising that it may be taking place, even if not reported - o Publicising the Setting's zero-tolerance approach to abuse - Online safety, including mobile phone usage during school or college hours